tytydraco/yessleep/out/My_Venus_fly_trap_ate_more_than_bugs.md

 "RODNEY!!"
 I screamed after him, but it was no use.
 I heard my door fling open and smash into the wall.
 By the time I got upstairs, he had already flipped my bed onto its side and was standing over it, breathing heavily.

 "Fuck is this?"
 He said turning to me and pointing at something with the bat.
 I entered the room to see my plant, now overflowing from its pot.
-It had grown maybe five times its size from yesterday.
+It had grown maybe five times its size since yesterday.

 "Where's the raccoon?"
 He sounded almost disappointed.
 "I got more firecrackers and everything!"
 He said swinging his bat with his good hand at the pot, shattering it into a dozen pieces.
 "Whatever," he muttered, "gardening's for girls anyway, you little bitch."
 He pushed past me out of my room, leaving me to look on in horror at the last piece I had to remember my dead friend by, now lying in a clump of soil and broken ceramic.